-Financial risk management objectives:
+Financial risk management objectives

-The Group's activities expose it to a variety of financial risks including market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
-The Group's overall risk management objectives seek to minimise potential adverse effects on the financial performance of the Group.
-The Group uses different methods to measure different types of risk to which it is exposed.
+The group's activities expose it to a variety of financial risks: market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
+The group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the group.
+The group uses derivative financial instruments such as forward foreign exchange contracts to hedge certain risk exposures.
+Derivatives are exclusively used for hedging purposes, i.e. not as trading or other speculative instruments.
+The group uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks, ageing analysis for credit risk and beta analysis in respect of investment portfolios to determine market risk.

 Risk management is carried out by senior finance executives ('finance') under policies approved by the Board of Directors ('the Board').
-These policies include identification and analysis of the risk exposure of the Group and appropriate procedures, controls and risk limits.
-Finance identifies and evaluates financial risks within the Group.
+These policies include identification and analysis of the risk exposure of the group and appropriate procedures, controls and risk limits.
+Finance identifies, evaluates and hedges financial risks within the group's operating units.
 Finance reports to the Board on a monthly basis.

-Market risk:
+Market risk